burgauss/qa_python_task_es/README.md

 After the test, the script cleans up by reverting the environment to its original state.
 It records the number of cards before deletion, clicks the delete button for the newly created post, and waits for the post to be removed using the expected_conditions.text_to_be_present_in_element method.
 A final assert ensures that the number of cards has decreased by one, confirming that the post was successfully deleted.

 ### practice_exercise_3.py
+This practices functions similar to the ```practice_exercise_2.p``` file, with the difference that a method to scroll down to an specifc part of the code was added.